Asday/server-side-rendering-exploration/goals.md

 * [x] All useful commands runnable from the root directory;
   * [x] `./manage.py ...`
   * [x] `npm start`
+* [ ] Oh h*ck what if we only need one terminal window to run everything?

 # Unknowns